tmkim/dank_bank/DEVLOG.md

         Make table rows interactive

 1/6/2025
+    Thoughts regarding storing images:
+        At this point, storing images in the public folder is sufficient for testing purposes.
+        HOWEVER, I will want to move to blob storage when I actually deploy
+            - allow me to upload images from the website
+            - associating images to items using foreign keys

     Flesh out details for different categories
         - done
         ** updated Travel to include google map url